This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 Ever since opening its doors to the world in the 70’s, China has experienced a period of rapid growth and change.

-These days, more and more tourists from around the world are flocking to the ancient country to experience its rich history and perhaps catch a glimpse of its bright future.
+These days, more and more tourists from around the world who visit China are flocking to the ancient country to experience its rich history and perhaps catch a glimpse of its bright future.

-While China’s modernization has meant that many western amenities are available, there are still a few hurdles that might catch the unprepared unaware.
+While modernization has meant that many western amenities are now available, there are still a few hurdles that might catch the unprepared unaware.

 After two and a half years living and working in China, I’ve compiled some of my top tips for going to China I wish I’d had before I got there.